Lane Thomas Preview, Player Props: Nationals vs. Braves

 Braves Pitching Rankings

+- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks second in the league.

-- The Braves have the 15th-ranked team ERA among all league pitching staffs (4.15).
+- The Braves have the 14th-ranked team ERA among all MLB pitching staffs (4.14).

+- Braves pitchers combine to allow 187 total home runs at a clip of 1.2 per game (to rank 12th in the league).

+- Dodd makes his first start of the season for the Braves.

 © 2023 Data Skrive.
 All rights reserved.